cwchentw/lightweight-cms/content/write-posts.md

 ## The Relationship between Posts and URLs

-Because mdcms is a flat file based content management system, the URLs in a mdcms site map to the files in a content directory directly.
+Because mdcms is a flat file based content management system, the URLs in a mdcms site map to the directories and files in a content directory directly.
 Here represents a pseudo URL:

 ```
 https://example.com/section/post/